The gnatkr command has the form:

 period had been a hyphen, and for example krunching to eight characters

-Note that the result is always all lower case (except on OpenVMS where it is all upper case).
+Note that the result is always all lower case.
 Characters of the other case are folded as required.

 length represents the length of the krunched name.
 The default when no argument is given is 8 characters.
 A length of zero stands for unlimited, in other words do not chop except for system files where the implied crunching length is always eight characters.